zephyrproject-rtos/zephyr/doc/introduction/index.rst

    platforms that have common devices/IP blocks

 **Devicetree Support**
-   Use of :ref:`device-tree` to describe hardware.
+   Use of :ref:`devicetree` to describe hardware.
 Information from devicetree is used to create the application image.

 **Native Networking Stack supporting multiple protocols**